-Putin suggests Wagner mercenary chief’s plane brought down by grenade blast
+Putin suggests Wagner boss Prigozhin’s plane brought down by grenade blast

 “Fragments of hand grenades were found in the bodies of those killed in the crash,” Putin told a meeting of the Valdai Discussion Club in the Black Sea resort of Sochi.

-“There was no external impact on the plane – this is already an established fact,” Putin said, appearing to rubbish claims by US officials who believed the plane was shot down.
+“There was no external impact on the plane – this is already an established fact,” Putin said, appearing to rubbish claims by United States officials who believed the plane was shot down.

-The private Embraer jet on which Prigozhin was travelling to St Petersburg crashed north of Moscow killing all 10 people on board on August 23.
+The private Embraer jet on which Prigozhin was travelling to Saint Petersburg crashed north of Moscow killing all 10 people on board on August 23.
 Two other top Wagner figures, Prigozhin’s four bodyguards and a crew of three were also killed.

 Putin did not give any more details about how a grenade or grenades could have been detonated on board the executive jet, but said he thought investigators were wrong not to have carried out alcohol and drug tests on the bodies of those who died in the crash.